ampproject/amp.dev/_guides/analytics/analytics_basics.md

 The following example is similar to the [`amp-pixel` example](/docs/guides/analytics/analytics_basics.html#simple-amp-pixel-configuration).
 Everytime a page is visible,
-the pageview event triggers, and sends the pageview data to a defined URL along with a random ID:
+the trigger event fires, and
+sends the pageview data to a defined URL along with a random ID:

 {% highlight html linenos %}